The statement below is a basic summary of our core beliefs.

 What We Believe About Salvation

-From beginning to end, salvation is of the Lord and is received by faith in Jesus Christ alone, not by good works — although good works are evidence of faith.
+From beginning to end, salvation is of the Lord and is received by faith in Jesus Christ alone, not by good works — although good works prove that our faith is genuine.
 Salvation is a free gift, won by Christ and applied to believers by the Holy Spirit.
 It is also holistic in that it encompasses every aspect of human life.

 What We Believe About the Church